stephenajulu/stephenajulu/README.md

 # Hello, I'm Stephen!

-### Focused on building impactful solutions, products, brands and services
+### Passionated about building impactful solutions and writing

 I'm a web/app **developer**, branding/UI/UX **designer**, and **entreprenuer** with an enthusiasim for DL/ML/AI, AR/VR and Blockchain Technolody.